**Updated** Paleo, Keto, Soy-Free, Gluten-Free, Minimal Ingredients, Easy

 Eggs – Local pasture-raised eggs are best when the budget allows, otherwise organic or free-range should be considered before buying conventional.

-Yellow Mustard – The mustard adds to the texture, flavor, and density.
+Dijon Mustard – The mustard adds to the texture, flavor, and density.

 Paprika – Traditionally, deviled eggs are sprinkled with paprika, but feel free to omit it or add your own toppings, like bacon bits! 😉

 - Cut each egg in half (lengthwise) and gently squeeze the yolk into a medium-sized bowl.
-Place egg halves onto an egg platter or edged dish.
+Place egg halves onto an egg platter or an edged dish.

 Nutritional facts aren’t always factual – please use these as a reference only.
 Speak to a nutritionist about your recommended daily values and for more accurate information.